Cruiser Mk I

 The Tank, Cruiser, Mk I (A9) was a British cruiser tank of the interwar period.
 It was the first cruiser tank: a fast tank designed to bypass the main enemy lines and engage the enemy's lines of communication, as well as enemy tanks.
 The Cruiser Mk II was a more heavily armoured adaptation of the Mark I, developed at much the same time.

 Design and development

 In 1936, the British War Office designated two different kinds of tanks for future development: heavily armoured infantry tanks to be used in close co-operation with infantry during attacks, and fast mobile cruiser tanks designed to make forays deep into enemy territory.

-Due to the cost, British replacement designs for Medium Mark II tanks then in service had been cancelled with only three built.
+Due to the cost, British replacement designs for Medium Mark II tanks then in service had been cancelled with only three Medium Mark III built.
 In 1934, Sir John Carden of Vickers-Armstrong was asked to provide a "reasonably cheap tank" as a replacement for some of the medium models then in use.
 This design was known by General Staff specification A9.